joeleba/joeleba.github.io/_posts/2016-03-10-optionals-in-swift.md

 ### Optional Chaining

 This is somewhat the "milder" of the 2 approaches.
-Imagine you have to activate the nitro in a car:
+Imagine you have to activate the nitro of a car:

 ```swift
 let withNitro = Car(model: "With Nitro", nitro: Nitro())